SushantPoman/Study/Spring notes.md

 - Images - Docker images are the templates that define the container and its dependencices
 - Container - Containers are runtime environments created from docker images
-- Docker enginer - The docker engine is the runtime that runs and manages containers
+- Docker engine - The docker engine is the runtime that runs and manages containers
 - Dockerfile -  Is a file that contains instructions to build a Docker image
 - DockerHub - DockerHub is cloud based registry that hosts a vast collection of Docker images